dimkauzh/vuelto-engine/website/index.md

 Welcome to the Vuelto website!
 Here you will find things like documentation, blogs, tutorials and everything about Vuelto!

 ## ℹ️  About
-Vuelto is a fast and lightweight Go game engine which uses CGo and OpenGL to display your graphics.
-It is really easy to start with, but it can be really powerful to work with.
-It's cross-platform, meaning that every game you make with Vuelto will work on Windows, Linux and Mac.
-It's also open-source, meaning that you can see the source code and contribute to the engine.
-Have fun!
+Vuelto is an open-source, fast, and light game engine, based on Golang, CGo, and OpenGL.
+It's really easy to use, yet very powerful, and it also supports cross-platform compiling.

+## ✨ Features
+- 🌍 Cross Platform
+- 🛠️ Open-Source
+- 📚 Easy to learn
+- 🚀 Fully built using CGo (and some other libraries)

 ## 📦 Go package
 We have a Go package published, so run this command to add it to your go.mod: